 If you submerge any solid object in water, it appears to lose weight.
-If we go swimming, we also feel little weightless in the water.
+If we go swimming, we also feel a little weightless in the water.
 The reason for this is that liquids exert an upward force to objects submerged in them.
 This is known as thrust and is a consequence of the difference in pressure a liquid exerts at different heights.
-As we submerge an object (Considering it is fully submerged) deeper into a liquid, the pressure exerted by the liquid keeps on increasing but the thrust force does not increase.
+As we submerge an object (Considering it is fully submerged) deeper into a liquid, the pressure exerted by the liquid keeps on increasing but the thrust force remains same.

 If you look at the figure, the weight due to gravity is opposed by the thrust provided by the fluid.
 The object inside the liquid only feels the total force acting on it as the weight.
 Because the actual gravitational force is decreased by the liquid’s upthrust, the object feels as though its weight is reduced.
 The apparent weight is thus given by: